wacii/ec/books/forgotten-realms/daughter-of-the-drow-info.md

 Here's a list, in Realms-time chronological order, of the short fiction and novels featuring Liriel:

-**"Rite of Blood"**, a novella originally published in the anthology _Realms of the Drow _and reprinted in the collection _Best of the Realms Book III: The Stories of Elaine Cunningham. _This is a coming of age story that takes place when Liriel is the equivalent of a very young human teenager.
+**"Rite of Blood"**, a novella originally published in the anthology _Realms of the Drow_ and reprinted in the collection _Best of the Realms Book III: The Stories of Elaine Cunningham_.
+This is a coming of age story that takes place when Liriel is the equivalent of a very young human teenager.

 _**Daughter of the Drow**_ (novel, book 1 of the Starlight & Shadows trilogy.)
 The prelude of this novel starts when Liriel is five years old, but the main events occur during the year 1362 DR.

-**"The Direct Approach"**, a sort story originally published in _Realms of Magic_ and reprinted in _Best of the Realms III_, takes place directly after the events of _Daughter of the Drow_.
+**"The Direct Approach"**, a short story originally published in _Realms of Magic_ and reprinted in _Best of the Realms III_.
+The story takes place directly after the events of _Daughter of the Drow_.

 **_Tangled Webs_**, (novel, book 2 of the Starlight & Shadows trilogy).
 1362 DR.